-The term “homeowners policy” typically refers to a set of policies that cover your house, its contents and other associated structures.
-You must determine the various policies you need, along with the coverage limits and deductibles required for each type of coverage.
+The term “homeowners policy” typically refers to a set of coverages that protect your house, its contents and other associated structures.
+Your insurance agent can help you determine how much coverage you need.

 Homeowners policies can include:

-- Dwelling coverage: Dwelling coverage is your primary homeowners policy.
-It covers your house and attached structures, like a garage or carport.
+- Dwelling coverage: Dwelling coverage is the primary homeowners insurance coverage.
+It covers your house and attached structures, like a garage.

-- Other structures coverage: Other structures policies cover unattached structures on your property such as a detached garage, shed or fences.
+- Other structures coverage: Other structures coverage covers unattached structures on your property such as a detached garage, shed or fence.

-- Personal property coverage: A personal property policy covers the contents of your home, such as furniture and clothing.
+- Personal property coverage: This section of your homeowners policy covers the contents of your home, such as furniture and clothing.

-- Additional living expenses coverage: An additional living expenses policy can cover some or all your living expenses when displaced from your home following a qualifying catastrophe.
-For example, if a fire renders your home uninhabitable, your additional living expenses policy can pay to rent a temporary dwelling while your house is under repair.
+- Additional living expenses coverage: This coverage can pay some or all your living expenses if you are displaced from your home following a covered claim.
+For example, if a fire renders your home uninhabitable, your additional living expenses coverage may pay to rent a home temporarily while your house is under repair.

-- Personal liability coverage: Personal liability policies help pay claims when someone sustains an injury in your house or on your property.
-For instance, if a child falls from a tree in your yard, your personal liability policy could help pay an award or legal fees following a lawsuit.
+- Personal liability coverage: Personal liability coverage helps pay claims when someone sustains an injury in your house or on your property.
+For instance, if a child falls from a tree in your yard, your personal liability policy could help pay legal fees following a lawsuit.

-- Medical payments coverage: If someone who does not live in your house sustains an injury in your home or on your property and you are not legally liable, your medical payments coverage can help pay medical expenses.
-Medical payments policies typically pay even when you are not at fault.
+- Medical payments coverage: If a guest sustains an injury in your home or on your property and you are not legally liable, your medical payments coverage can still help pay medical expenses.

 - Earthquake insurance: Most homeowners policies do not cover damages or losses caused by earthquakes.
-However, many insurance companies offer separate policies, or endorsements for dwellings policies that cover earthquake damage.
+However, many insurance companies offer separate policies or endorsements for earthquake damage.

 - Umbrella insurance: Umbrella policies help pay liability claims after your personal liability insurance reaches its limit.
-For example, if a court awards an injured person $500,000 after sustaining an injury on your property and your personal liability policy has a $200,000 limit, your umbrella policy could pay the difference up to the umbrella policy limit.
+For example, if a court awards an injured person $500,000 after sustaining an injury on your property and the liability limit on your home is only $300,000, your umbrella policy could pay the difference up to the umbrella policy limit.

 Here are some tips you can use to determine the amount and types of homeowners insurance you need:

-Different methods of calculating your house’s value can produce widely different results.
-A government property assessor might assign a lower value to your home than its market value.
-But you must look beyond your home’s sales value to decide how much dwelling insurance to purchase.
-For example, if you have an older home, with plaster walls and custom-made trim, you will need to hire expensive specialists to repair damage sustained by a fire.
-Likewise, if you equip your kitchen with expensive industrial appliances, a standard deductible probably will not cover replacement costs following a calamity.
+Different methods of calculating your home’s value can produce different results.
+A government property assessor might assign a lower value to your home than a real estate agent.
+But you must look beyond your home’s market value to decide how much dwelling insurance to purchase.
+For example, if you have an older home, with plaster walls and custom-made trim, you may need to hire specialists to repair damage sustained by a fire.
+Likewise, if you equip your kitchen with expensive industrial appliances, those features should be taken into consideration when generating your coverage amount.

 Consider local building costs

 You purchase homeowners insurance to prepare for damage or loss, so you must know how much repairing or replacing your house will cost.
 Research how much building supplies and labor will cost to restore your house to its current state or build an equivalent new home.
 Factors that impact the amount of coverage your house needs include the number of bathrooms it has, the materials used in its construction and its special features.
-For instance, if your living room features imported Italian tiling, you might need higher coverage levels and a lower deductible to replace it.
+For instance, if your living room features imported custom tiling, you might need higher coverage levels to protect it.